TimTinkers/Palm/README.md

 - [LowEntry Socket Connection](https://www.unrealengine.com/marketplace/low-entry-socket-connection), a useful networking plugin for the Unreal Engine with native Java integration.
 - [json-simple](https://github.com/fangyidong/json-simple), a simple and fast JSON parser.
 - [solc-js](https://github.com/ethereum/solc-js), JavaScript Solidity compiler bindings used here to create the Java contract wrapper.
+- The generous support of the Berkman Fund for Undergraduate Innovation at Penn Engineering.